Wind-WindKids/winding/samples/sophieandwind/frost.md

 --
-closed_door: spread, landscape-oriented
+scared: spread, landscape-oriented
 --
-@left: page, text
-Wind felt helpless.
-Their easy trust — nothing between them — was gone.

-He tried — warm tea with a flower smell, her rose mug with “kindness” on it.

-“Don’t move my stuff,” Sophie said, pointing to the bag.

-“It's in the doorway,” he said.
-“I put it back.”

-She stepped into the doorway.
-“Leave it.”

-She looked at him, eyes hard.
-He left.
-And the door closed softly between them.
-The latch clicked.

-They were like two young seagulls in a gust — stalling, tumbling, feathers ruffled — dropping toward the ocean.
-The water hit like ice.

-@right: page, image
-The bag in the doorway, the door is closed.
+It wasn’t the gusts that had scared her most — it was the Dragon taking control.
+She felt like that day in Paris.

 --
-relationships_work: spread, landscape-oriented
---
-@left: page, text, portrait-oriented
-Sophie wasn’t sure what had come over her.

-That night, she took out her journal —
-she was taught that she should work on
-relationships and ask for help and support.

-She wrote:
-“Today we went flying and I almost died.
-The Dragon never even said sorry.
-And Wind thought it was my own mistake.”

-She whispered into the silence, asking for help and support.

-Then flipped back through the journal.
-The pages were filled with her worst memories —
-arguments, accidents, hurts.

-She never thought to write down the best ones.
-Or simply talk to her brother.

-By morning she’d decided: *she was done with Wind*.

-@comment: hidden
-Empathy, self-awareness, attention, care, play, compatibility, common interests and external factors. "work" comes way down the list and easily can be negative.

---
 ice: spread, landscape-oriented
 --
-The next day the eGull was ready to fly again, but Sophie never came back to the cockpit.
+The next day the eGull was ready to fly again, but Sophie decided she didn’t want to go up.
-Her headset gathered dust in the hangar, the eGull sat silent.

-She still saw Wind, but only on the ground — in cafés, on bike rides, in the park.
-The sky no longer seemed to call her.
+She still spent time with Wind, but only on the ground — the sky no longer seemed to call her.

 While Wind was out at the airfield, she’d found a different routine.
 She liked the library and an old stone church courtyard nearby.

 When he asked why, she just shrugged.